-During the add/drop period (first ten days of the semester) all courses require instructor permission to add.
+During the add/drop period (after the conclusion of pre-registration through the add deadline on the tenth day of the semester) all academic courses require instructor permission to add.
 The "Requirements" link next to each course on the online course schedule will tell you the specific restrictions for any course.

 If a student fails to attend the first two meetings of a course (or one course meeting for courses meeting only one time per week) and the absences were not approved in advance by the instructor, the faculty member of record may ask the Registrar to drop the student from the course.
 However, students will not be automatically dropped from a course they do not attend.
 Dropping courses in a timely manner is the responsibility of the student.
 The Registrar may permit reinstatement into a dropped course when documented circumstances beyond the student's control prevented the student from attending the course and communicating with the instructor.

-All degree-seeking undergraduate students may pre-register for up to 4.0 units of academic course credit along with up to 0.5 course unit of co-curricular partial-credit courses, such as music lessons, ROTC, Speech and Debate, or theatre performance.
+All degree-seeking undergraduate students may pre-register for up to 4.0 units of academic course credit along with up to 0.75 course unit of co-curricular partial-credit courses, such as music lessons, ROTC, Speech and Debate, or theatre performance.
 Students who have completed at least 3.0 units of academic courses in the immediately preceding semester and who received a semester grade point average of at least 10.50 may overload up to a total of 5.0 course units of academic course credit starting the first day of the new semester.
-Overload Petition forms are available in the Registrar's Office and online on our forms page and will be accepted starting the first day of classes.
 Students may not exceed 6.0 units of total credit, including co-curricular partial-credit courses.
 Overloading students who receive a low grade notice in any course (except PE) must drop back to no more than 4.0 units of academic credit.
-These students may remain enrolled in an additional 0.5 unit of co-curricular credit, not to exceed 4.5 total units.
+These students may remain enrolled in an additional 0.75 unit of co-curricular credit, not to exceed 4.75 total units.
 3/2 majors and Science and Management majors may pre-register for 5 academic courses with permission from their major advisor or the Dean of Faculty.
 Any student requesting an exception to this policy must petition the Academic Standards Committee and present compelling reasons (with appropriate documentation) for the exception.

 At CMC, freshmen and sophomores may take 1 course off-campus; juniors and seniors may take 2 courses (1/2 of their academic course-load) off-campus.
 Off campus courses and programs which are not considered cross-registration include: